paulmelki/paulmelki.github.io/index.md

 Let me start by introducing myself, and hopefully you will too!

-I'm Paul Melki, as you may have noticed by now, and I'm a Lebanese researcher in Statistical Learning and Machine Perception residing in France.
+I'm Paul Melki, as you may have noticed by now, and I'm a Lebanese researcher in Machine Learning and Machine Perception residing in France.
 I'm currently a PhD candidate conducting my industrial research jointly with
 [Team MOTIVE at the IMS Laboratory](https://www.ims-bordeaux.fr/en/recherche/research/116-signal-and-image-processing/motive/184-MOTIVE) at [Université de Bordeaux](https://www.u-bordeaux.fr/) and [EXXACT Robotics](https://exxact-robotics.com/en/), a fast-growing dynamic agri-tech startup based in Champagne.